sweet12prof/2WMIPS32_InOrder/README.md

 ## General Info
 Design of a 2-Way scalar, 5-stage pieline, **IN-ORDER** processor based on a subset(15 instructions) of the MIPS instruction set.

-## Behavior
+## Behavior(Elaborate explanations in presentation files)
 * The processor implements instruction level parallelism by employing both pipelinning and superscalar techniques.
 * It is an **IN-ORDER,** 2-issue(Way), 5-stage, super-pipelined 32-bit dynamically scheduled MIPS based processor.
 * It is Dynamic scheduled which implies the scheduler is implemented in hardware.
 * With the help of an instruction scheduler, the processor executes a pair of instructions in program order when there are no data or output dependences between them.
 * For an ideal case, where all pair of instructions, from the top of the instruction memory, are not dependent on
-  the other, the CPU records a CPI < 1, an IPC > 1 and also twice the throughput of a single scalar pipeline design.
+  the other, the CPU records a CPI = 1, an IPC > 1 and also twice the throughput of a single scalar pipeline design.
 * In the case of a data dependency, the sceond instruction in the pair shuffled out and replaced by a nop, and the pc set to point to the swapped instruction.
 * In the worst case scenario, where all pairs are dependent, the processor acts as a single-scalar pipeline.
-* The design compels the ff instructions(Beq, J, Jal and Jr) to be executed on the 1st path(Way).The instruction scheduler makes sure of this by ensuring ;
+* The design compels the ff instructions(Beq, J, Jal and Jr) to be executed on the 1st path(Way).The instruction scheduler makes sure of this.
-    * In the case of no data dependency between these instructions and other instruction types
-        (forming an execution pair), the Beq, J, Jal or Jr make use of the first path whilst the other instruction takes the second execution slot.
-    * In the case of a data dependency whilst Beq, J, Jal or Jr holds the second slot, they are shuffled out with a nop.
+* You can find out how it does this by checking out the presentation files or checking out the instruction scheduler project.

 ## Instruction Set
+* Instructions are a subset of the MIPS32 ISA
+* Architecture of these instructions in exception of the halt instruction are adopted from that ISA
+* To halt the CPU simply use the instruction x"F-------"('-' refer to dont cares)
+* No way to put the processor back into operation yet

 |  Instruction |  Operation  |
 |--------------| ------------|